-- 1. Turn off the MS-60.
-The A.C. power toggle switch is located on the right side of the unit.
+- 1. Turn off the MS-40.
+The A.C. power toggle switch is located to the right of the User Panel (when facing the unit).
 Turn off the power to the external rough pump. - 2.
 Place the pump on a raised flat surface (e.g., a table or workbench) so that the pump's oil drain is over a used oil container. - 3.
 Open the drain valve and wait for the oil to drain out of the pump.
-In order to quickly drain the oil from the pump; open the fill plug located on top of the pump.
+In order to quickly drain the oil from the pump, open the fill plug located on top of the pump.
 Make sure to use a large enough object to collect the oil, removing the oil in this manner may cause the used oil to splash within its container.
 Once the oil has been completely drained from the pump, replace the drain plug. - 4.
 On the top of the pump is a fill plug.
 If it has not already been removed, unloosen the plug and with a funnel refill the pump.
 Pour enough oil into the pump so that the oil level as seen through the sight glass (located on the side of the unit) is midway between the unit's high/low range.
 Replace the plug.